muesli/beehive/bees/slackbee/README.md

-# Slack bee
+# Slack Bee

 The [Slack](https://slack.com) bee can send and listen to messages in a Slack channel.

 ## Configuration